jwsiegel2510/convex-opt-examples/README.md

 where lambda is a parameter which depends upon the amount of noise in the image and QF denotes the wavelet transform.
 To test this approach for denoising images with random Gaussian noise, run denoising_example.py.

+## Compressed Sensing Example

+In this experiment, we implement an algorithm which reconstructs a sparse vector given a small sample of its Fourier transform, utilizing the famous Dantzig estimator from compressed sensing.
+Specifically, we generate a random vector x_0 for which only a small percentage of entries are nonzero, the nonzero entries being random independent Gaussians.
+We then sample a percentage of the entries Fourier transform of x_0 and solve the optimization problem

+argmin_{Ax=b} |x|_1,

+where the constraint Ax=b means that the Fourier transform of x should match that of x_0 in the sampled entries.
+This optimization problem is then solved using Douglas-Rachford iteration.
+To test this experiment, run sensing_example.py.
+You should observe that the original vector (of dimension 512) can be reliably recovered from about 10% of its Fourier transform as long as only 1% of its entries are nonzero.